Section 2

 Don’t count on sleeping in if you stay at the monastery albergue.
 The volunteers come through the dorms singing, waking everyone up at 6 am sharp.
 You don’t really have a choice.
 Time to get moving.
 There’s no breakfast served at the albergue, but there are a few vending machines downstairs if you want a quick coffee in a plastic cup before you head out.

 Roncesvalles is one of the most popular starting points on the Camino, so there’s usually a big crowd heading out at the same time in the morning.
-If you’re not in a rush, it’s worth hanging back and letting the pack go ahead—it makes for a much quieter, more peaceful walk.
+If you’re not in a rush, it’s worth hanging back and letting the pack go ahead; it makes for a much quieter, more peaceful walk.
 Café Sabina opens around 8 a.m., so grab a croissant and a proper coffee there.
 By the time you hit the trail, things will have thinned out and you’ll be able to hear the birds again.

 Leaving Roncesvalles couldn’t be easier, just look for the road sign that says “Santiago de Compostela 790km” and grab the obligatory selfie in front of it!
 The Camino path is just to the right of the sign.
 And if you’re wondering why it says 790km when your guidebook insists it’s 747, that’s because the road takes a more winding route, while the Camino goes more or less as the crow flies.

 The path to Burguete takes you through peaceful beech and oak forests, gently downhill.
 Along the way, you’ll pass La Cruz Blanca (the White Cross), also known as Roland’s Cross.
-It was placed there in the 1600s to “purify” the forest of witches; apparently, there were a few hanging around back then.
+It was placed there in the 1600s to “purify” the forest of witches; apparently, a few were hanging around back then.

 Burgete